 In 2012, Pál Weihe and Høgni Debes Joensen of the Faroese Department of Occupational Medicine and Public Health formally recommended that pilot whale should no longer be eaten.

 Despite this, the hunts, and consumption continue.

-WDC has been active in trying to stop these hunts and prevent the Faroe Islands from resuming commercial whaling and international trade in whale meat.
+WDC has been active in trying to stop these hunts.
 We will not pretend our task is simple.
 Whaling is a long tradition of this remote and proud community but traditions should and do evolve over time.

 WDC will not give up until the hunting of small whales and dolphins in the north Atlantic is consigned to history and Faroese children can eat safely.
 WDC is working alongside local Faroese opposed to the hunts and supporting grassroots educational activities on the ground.

 A global review of the impacts of hunting on small whales, dolphins and porpoises.

 Read our in-depth report into the hunting of small whales and dolphins around the world (published in 2018).

 Help protect whales and dolphins from the threats they face